aauss/epi-quark/README.md

 ## Motivation

 In the field of disease outbreak detection, qualitatively different families of algorithms are used such as Farrington Flexible and SaTScan.
 However, comparing the performance of different algorithm families is not trivial.
-Inputs and outputs differ vastly differ between them and therefore make a clear quantitative comparison difficult.
+Inputs and outputs differ vastly between them and therefore make a clear quantitative comparison difficult.

-Our score offers a solution to make formerly non comparable approaches comparable.
+Our score offers a solution to make formerly non-comparable approaches comparable.

 ## Installation

-To run the notebooks and to be able to use the `Scorer` class, you need to install the packages listed in `env.yml`.
+To run the notebooks and to be able to use our score, you need to install the packages listed in `env.yml`.
 If you use conda, simply run

 ```
 conda env create -f environment.yml